AceOfNitwits/PS-AnchorAPI/README.md

 ✅ New-AnchorPerson (Create a person)

-   Accepts command line, pipeline, or CSV input for bulk additions.
+   Accepts command line, pipeline, or CSV input for bulk additions, including adding accounts to more than one organization at a time.

-   Still need to figure out how to add more than one group and root.

 ⬜ Update a person